nikukyugamer/simple-ga-reporting/README.md

 ## Wrapper gem of Legato
 This gem is a wrapper of [Legato gem](https://github.com/tpitale/legato). `Legato` is very coooooooool and full-stack gem, so complicated as a beginner (me!).

-So I developed this wrapper gem, `simple-ga-reporting`.
+Therefore I developed this wrapper gem, `simple-ga-reporting`.

 # Get Started